antonpannekoek/workshops/intro-shell/topics.md

 shows the amount of disk space used and free (disk free).
 Use the `-h` option to get more human-readable output.

+* time <command>

+measures the time used for a command.
+It shows subsecond precision, and usually measures total, but also active (CPU) time.

 Redirecting output and input
 ----------------------------